Marie I, Countess of Boulogne: Countess of Boulogne

 Matthew of Alsace abducted Marie from the abbey in 1160, and forced her to marry him in defiance of her religious vows.
 He therefore became jure uxoris Count of Boulogne and co-ruler.
 On 18 December 1161, Pope Alexander III wrote a letter to the Archbishop of Rheims in which he discussed Marie's abduction by Matthew of Alsace and her subsequent constrained marriage.
-The couple had two daughters.

 Marie's marriage to Matthew was annulled in 1170.
 This was the same year that she gave birth to their younger daughter, Mathilde, in Louvain.

 Later life

 Following the annulment, Marie re-entered the religious life as a Benedictine nun at St. Austrebert, Montreuil, where she died on 25 July 1182 at the age of about 46.
-Her former husband Matthew continued to reign as Count of Boulogne until his death in 1173, when their eldest daughter Ida succeeded as countess.
+Her former husband Matthew continued to reign as Count of Boulogne until his death in 1173 when their eldest daughter Ida succeeded as countess.
 Following the death of Ida's daughter, Matilda II, the county of Boulogne eventually passed to Adelaide of Brabant, daughter of Marie's second daughter, Mathilde.

+Marie, among others, has been identified as the poet Marie de France.

 Issue

+Marie and Matthew of Alsace had: